chimera-dot/Analyze-A-B-Test-Results/README.md

 <a id='intro'></a>
 #### Introduction

-Analyze A/B TesT Results a is project within Udacity Nanaodegree program.
+Analyze A/B Test Results is a project within Udacity Nanaodegree program.
-This project is geared to understand the results of an A/B test run by an ecommerce website.
-The copmpany has developed a new web page in order to increase number of users who convert to paid services and products.
+The project is geared to understand the results of an A/B test run by an ecommerce website.
+The copmpany developed a new web page in order to increase number of users who convert to paid services and products.

 The goal of this project is to help the company understand and make a decision whether to implement the new page, Keep old page, or run the experiment much longer.